dell/csi-powerflex/test/helm/README.md

 bash starttest.sh 2vols
 ```

-3. After the test has completed, run the stoptest.sh script to delete the Helm chart and cleanup the volumes: `bash stoptest.sh <testname>`
+3. After the test has completed, run the stoptest.sh script to delete the Helm chart and cleanup the volumes: `bash stoptest.sh <helmchart-name>`

 Example: